 Main Rituals Performed in the Temple

 Devotees perform the customary prayers while visiting the Chilkur Balaji Temple.
 A vow is then sworn, except for the 11 circumambulations of the inner shrine.
-The devotee is required to circle the sanctum sanctorum 108 times when his vow gets to be fulfill.
+The devotee is required to circle the sanctum sanctorum 108 times when his vow gets to be fulfilled.
 The 108 walks symbolize the followers’ thankfulness and faith, while the 11 laps around the inner shrine signify the creation’s hidden meaning.
 11 circumambulations denote “one soul and one body,” 108 denotes “one denotes the existence of Almighty, zero denotes creation, and eight denotes the duration of time the human body has existed in the universe.”
 The primary reason why devotees visit this temple is for visa-related matters, which explains why it is also known as the Visa Balaji temple.

 How Famous is the Temple?

 According to various polls, 1 lakh devotees visit the Chilkur Balaji Temple each week.
 Although there is a good and steady flow of worshippers throughout the year, the temple sees an upsurge in the number of worshippers coming to its grounds during festivals like Anakota, Brahmotsavams, and Pooling.
-Numerous well-known individuals, including Jagadguru Sri Sankaracharya of the Sringeri Mutt, Jeer of the Sri Ahobila Mutt, and many other distinguished spiritual and religious figures, have also paid visits to the shrine.
+Numerous well-known individuals, including Jagadguru Sri Sankaracharya of the Sringeri Mutt, Jeer of the Sri Ahobila Mutt, and many other distinguished spiritual and religious figures, have also visited the shrine.